Dragon Age: Inquisition vs. Skyrim

 Skyrim has a cool addition (now included in the Legendary Edition) called Hearthfire, where you could get married and have children.
 I was pretty excited about this.
 In Inquisition, there are eight romance options you can pursue depending on your character's race and gender.
 Each has a unique and charming story, and romancing them involves several steps and dialogue choices.

 You ask them to marry you, they say yes, you head to the Temple of Mara, and they are forever confined in your house with about four different dialogues.
 In fact, it's really hard to find any screenshots on Hearthfire that hasn't been modded, which says a lot.

-In addition, all of the children are exactly the same.
-Even the face shape and height is identical, and the voices are exactly the same.
+In addition, all of the children are the same.
+Even the face shape and height are identical, and the voices are exactly the same.
 I appreciate that this is just a small part of Skyrim and shouldn't be taken too seriously, but I felt that so much more could have been done with it.